TrueTasks/.github/profile/README.md

 # 🌟 TrueTasks

-An easily and porwerful personal tasks and routine manager.
+An easily and porwerful personal tasks and routine manager application.

 ## 📚 Table of Contents
 - [Installation](#🛠-installation)